 "Political leaders and public figures should have the courage to articulate publicly what many of them acknowledge privately: that the evidence overwhelmingly demonstrates that repressive strategies will not solve the drug problem, and that the war on drugs has not, and cannot, be won," the report said.

-The report called for drug policies based on methods empirically proven to reduce crime, lead to better health and promote economic and social development.
+The commission called for drug policies based on methods empirically proven to reduce crime, lead to better health and promote economic and social development.

 The office of White House drug czar Gil Kerlikowske said the report was misguided.

 "Drug addiction is a disease that can be successfully prevented and treated.
 Making drugs more available -- as this report suggests -- will make it harder to keep our communities healthy and safe," Office of National Drug Control Policy spokesman Rafael Lemaitre said.

 That office cites statistics showing declines in U.S. drug use compared to 30 years ago, along with a more recent 46 percent drop in current cocaine use among young adults over the last five years.